4W4I5/Semester-4-Notes/CLC/Finals Prep/CLC Finals Quick Notes.md

 		4. IT Labor Costs
 		    - Server administration costs
 - ### Section 3: AWS Organizations | AWS Billing & Cost management
-	- AWS Organizations
 	- Definition
 		- Consolidate multiple AWS Accounts into a centrally manageable organization
 		- Includes Account Management and consolidated billing capabilities that enable you to better meet the budgetary, security, and compliance needs of a business.
 	- Key Features & benefits
 		- Policy based account management
 		- Group based account management
 		- Application programming interfaces (APIs) that automate account management
 		- Consolidated billing
 	- Security
 		- Control access with AWS Identity and Access Management (IAM)
 		- IAM policies enable you to allow or deny access to AWS services for users, groups, and roles.
 		- Service control policies (SCPs) enable you to allow or deny access to AWS services for individuals or group accounts in an organizational unit (OU).
 - ### Section 4: AWS Billing & Cost Management
-	- AWS Billing & Cost management
 	- Definition
 		- Used to pay AWS Bill, monitor usage & analyze and control your costs
 	- Tools
 		- AWS Budgets
 			- It gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
 You can also use it to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
 		- AWS Cost and Usage Report
 			- Tracks your AWS usage and provides estimated charges associated with your account.
 		- AWS Cost Explorer
 			- Visualize, understand, and manage AWS costs and usage over time.
 - ### Section 5: Technical Support
+	- Definition
+		- Provides support plans
+		- All plans offer 24/7 access to customer service, documentation, whitepapers and support forums
+	- AWS Services
+		- Proactive Guidance
+			- Technical Account Manager (TAM)
+		- Best Practices
+			- AWS Trusted Advisor
+		- Account Assistance
+			- AWS Support Concierge
+	- Support Plans
+		- Basic Support
+			- Resource Center access, Service Health Dashboard, product FAQs, discussion forums, and support for health checks
+		- Developer Support
+			- Support for early development on AWS
+		- Business Support
+			- Customers that run production workloads
+		- Enterprise Support
+			- Customers that run business and mission-critical workloads
 ---

 # Module 3: Global Infrastructure overview